Quitirrisí: Geography

-Demographics
+Demography

-For the 2011 census, Quitirrisí had not been created and therefore there are no census data before 2014.
+For the 2011 census, Quitirrisí had not been created and therefore there are no census data before 2014, but in the indigenous territory, 999 (50,84%) of the inhabitants self-identified as being of indigenous ethnicity.

-Transportation
+Villages

+Villages in the area are: San Juan, San Martín, Quebrada Honda, Cañas, El Guaco.

+Transport

-Road transportation
+Road transport

 The district is covered by the following road routes: